Our Christian Calling

 The marketplace is becoming increasingly diverse–racially, ethnically and religiously–with an ever-widening gap between the rich and poor.
 In place of the Good News our communities celebrate the autonomous self, promote an acquisitive and hyper-consumerist lifestyle, with a growing lack of regard for the well-being of the poor and marginalized, as well as the well-being of the earth.

 The marketplace and the world around it has become an important mission field that needs to be sowed anew with God’s Word.
-A radically new world requires a renewed emphasis on our responsibility to witness to Christ, in both word and deed, and help shape our communities in His ways.
-It is a responsibility that flows out of God’s self-giving love, and points to Christ’s present reign in our midst and the future glorious Kingdom that awaits us.
+A radically new world requires a renewed emphasis on our responsibility to witness to Christ, in both word and deed, and help shape and transform our communities by the power of the Holy Spirit.
+It is a responsibility that flows out of God’s self-giving love, and points to Christ’s present Kingdom-reign and the glorious future that awaits us.